 You deserve a platform that does everything I’ve described, that allows you to avoid waiting months for a data engineering team to put together half a dashboard just to add some data-driven thinking to your day.

 Storemaven solved the problem so you don’t have to.
 Even before building world-class solutions for audience growth, we made sure we could enable you to have your own audience growth database.
-So we developed a hassle-free, code-less integration with all these data sources, as well as enriching the data with an automated marketing event timeline.
+So we developed an App Data Management Platform, a hassle-free, code-less integration with all these data sources, as well as enriching the data with an automated marketing event timeline.

 2. Identify quickly what impacts audience growth